okx/xlayer-sdk/README.md

   - `XKO` + 40 hex chars, preserving the checksum capitalization.
 - **Errors**
   - `Address must be a string` if the input isn’t a string.
-  - `Invalid address length: expected 40 hex chars, got N` if the body isn’t exactly 40 characters.
+  - `Invalid address length`  if (after trimming/prefix removal) the length ≠ 40.
   - `Invalid hex characters in address` if the body contains non-hex characters.